 Study PHN 2: This 8-week study compared LYRICA 100 or 200 mg three times a day with placebo, with doses assigned based on creatinine clearance.
 Patients with creatinine clearance between 30 to 60 mL/min were treated with 100 mg three times a day, and patients with creatinine clearance greater than 60 mL/min were treated with 200 mg three times daily.
 Treatment with LYRICA statistically significantly improved the endpoint mean pain score and increased the proportion of patients with at least a 50% reduction in pain score from baseline.
-For various levels of improvement in pain intensity from baseline to study endpoint, Figure 4 shows the fraction of patients whose change from baseline is, for example, 50%, are also included at every level of improvement.
-Bow 50%.
+For various levels of improvement in pain intensity from baseline to study endpoint, Figure 4 shows the fraction of patients achieving those levels of improvement.
+The figure is cumulative, so that patients whose change from baseline is, for example, 50%, are also included at every level of improvement below 50%.
 Patients who did not complete the study were assigned 0% improvement.
 Some patients experienced a decrease in pain as early as Week 1, which persisted throughout the study.